Emurgo/yoroi-frontend/docs/specs/code/TRANSACTION_MEMO.md

 The above output is saved to a file named after the `Blake2b` hash of the corresponding transaction id and uploaded to the external storage.
 To decrypt we do the opposite process.

-## External service
+## External storage

-The proposed external service is Dropbox.
+The proposed external storage is Dropbox.
 Based on its [Javascript SDK](https://github.com/dropbox/dropbox-sdk-js#readme), the API endpoints of our interest are:

 * [Create folder](https://dropbox.github.io/dropbox-sdk-js/Dropbox.html#filesCreateFolder__anchor): Create a folder at a given path.
 * [Upload single file](https://dropbox.github.io/dropbox-sdk-js/Dropbox.html#filesUpload__anchor): Create a new file with the contents provided in the request.